 All high voltage probes must be derated due to high frequency (i.e., high RMS) currents, and due to corona and other effects.
 The following information is suggested as a guideline, although many high voltage systems have their own unique requirements which fall outside these guidelines.
 For example, square waves can have higher RMS currents than sine waves.
+For high frequencies remove the series resistor and replace with a straight connection.

 Application to AC up to 400 Hz.

 AC RMS operating voltage = DC voltage/1.41